EndPointCorp/end-point-blog/2025/10/creating-agentic-ai-apps.md

 * **Software Development Assistants**: Multi-agent workflows can handle bug triaging, code generation, testing, and documentation.
 For instance, one agent detects issues, another suggests fixes, while another runs automated tests and updates docs.
 * **Healthcare and Biomedicine**: Specialized agents can search the latest medical literature, cross-reference patient data, and generate preliminary diagnostic reports, supporting clinicians in decision-making while reducing information overload.

-These examples demonstrate how agentic AI is moving from experimentation to production, delivering tangible value across industries.
+At End Point, we use agents to speed up development, using human review to keep our company's long-standing commitment to high-quality products.
+We also build agentic AI solutions for clients, speeding up and modernizing legacy workflows.

-## Challenges Ahead
+### Challenges Ahead

 While agentic AI holds promise, several challenges remain before widespread adoption becomes seamless:

 * **Reliability and Hallucination**: LLM-based agents can still generate incorrect or fabricated outputs.
 Ensuring trustworthiness through validation, feedback loops, and human-in-the-loop oversight is crucial.
-But, personally I am not against hallucination.
-We humans do hallucination too, and I call it more like authenticity.
+But, personally I am not against hallucination — We humans hallucinate too.
 * **Security and Safety**: Autonomous agents that can browse the web, execute code, or control external systems pose risks if misconfigured or exploited.
 Sandboxing, permissions, and guardrails are essential to prevent harmful actions.
 * **Evaluation and Benchmarking**: Unlike traditional ML models, measuring the success of agentic systems is difficult.
 Metrics must capture not only accuracy but also task completion, collaboration quality, and user satisfaction.
 * **Ethics and Alignment**: As agents gain autonomy, aligning them with human values, legal frameworks, and ethical principles becomes critical.
 Misaligned objectives could cause unintended consequences.
 * **Integration with Legacy Systems**: Many organizations still rely on older infrastructure.
 Seamlessly embedding agentic AI into these environments can be a non-trivial engineering challenge.

-## Wrapping up
+### Wrapping up

 Agentic AI applications represent the future of intelligent software, blending autonomy with collaboration.
 By leveraging open-source tools like CrewAI and LangGraph or specialized custom agents, you can create powerful solutions tailored to your needs.
 As AI evolves, we might expect even more sophisticated orchestration capabilities.